-Immune health is a hot topic this year, especially as we enter cold and flu season in the midst of the global COVID-19 pandemic.
+Immune health is a hot topic, especially as we enter the cold and flu season.

 Luckily, there are several ways—in addition to practicing good hygiene and following public health recommendations—that you can bolster your body’s natural defenses against sickness this winter.

 These strategies include optimizing your health through diet, exercise, proper hydration, and stress management.

 Immune Wellness by Juvenon is another wise addition to your winter routine.
 The supplement contains a potent blend of vitamins, minerals, and compounds that can help strengthen the cells in your body that fight off harmful invaders.

 - The effects of aging on your immune health